-Under existing law, if a child is proposed to be placed in the home of a relative, or the home of any prospective guardian or other person who is not a licensed or certified foster parent, the court or social worker placing the child is required to have a state-level criminal records check conducted by an appropriate government agency through the California Law Enforcement Telecommunications System.
-Existing law authorizes a county to issue a criminal records exemption for a crime for which the relative, prospective guardian, or other person has been convicted only if that county has been granted permission by the Director of Social Services to issue exemptions.
+Under existing law, if a child is proposed to be placed in the home of a relative, or the home of any prospective guardian or other person who is not a licensed or certified foster parent, the court or social worker placing the child is required to have make an assessment of that person for placement pursuant to specified criteria, including conducting a home visit and having a state-level criminal records check conducted by an appropriate government agency through the California Law Enforcement Telecommunications System.
+Existing For purposes of placement, existing law authorizes a county to issue a criminal records exemption for a qualifying crime for which the relative, prospective guardian, or other person has been convicted only if that county has been granted permission by the Director of Social Services to issue exemptions.
+Existing law requires the State Department of Social Services to conduct an evaluation of the implementation provisions relating to criminal records exemptions, as specified.

-This bill would require a county seeking to issue a criminal records exemption to assist the relative, prospective guardian, or other person in locating and obtaining any documents required for the criminal records exemption.
-The bill would also require the county to complete the assessment process, including any exemptions and waivers, within a specified timeframe.
-The bill would authorize the court to conduct a hearing if the assessment process is not complete, as specified, to determine if the county has abused its discretion.
+This bill would require a county seeking to issue a criminal records exemption under these provisions to assist the relative, prospective guardian, or other person in locating and obtaining any documents required for the criminal records exemption.
+The

+If the court orders the county to make an assessment under these provisions, the bill would also require the county to complete the assessment process, including any exemptions and waivers, process within a specified timeframe.
+The bill would authorize the court to conduct a hearing if the assessment process is not complete, as specified, or an exemption or waiver is denied, to determine if the county has abused its discretion.